July 24, 2020 6 min read

 People associate powerlifting with progress.
 It’s a passion for some, an obsession for others.
 Powerlifting, whether you’re training for a competition, a professional, or trying to get stronger with compound movements, is a true test of strength.
 Because if we’re being real, you can either lift heavy weights or not.

 Whether you’re looking for support with your back for squats and deadlifts, or wrists and elbows for bench press, there are ways of going about it correctly and safely.
-Before we dive into the support and stability needs for powerlifting (and even strength training with compound moves), let’s first cover a little background about powerlifting.
+We'll dive into the support and stability needs for powerlifting (and even strength training with compound moves).
+You'll also learn about the following topics in this post:

 The heavy work is done at powerlifting competitions (typically an all-day event).
 Powerlifting is a sport and looks to crown a winner who can lift as much weight as possible for a single repetition during a squat, bench press, and deadlift.
 However, each person competing is given three attempts to perform each lift during their allotted division.